New Treatment for Heel Pain/Achilles Tendonitis

 Who should not receive ESWT treatment for plantar fasciitis?

 Your health history should be reviewed with your doctor to see if this treatment is appropriate for you.
 ESWT is not recommended for patients with certain conditions.
 Patients with pacemakers and patients taking medications that may prolong or interfere with blood clotting (coumadin) are not candidates for ESWT.
 Also, children or pregnant women are not considered appropriate candidates for ESWT.
-ESWT is not appropriate for individuals suffering from acute plantar fasciitis.
+ESWT is appropriate for individuals suffering from acute plantar fasciitis.

 What are the side effects of ESWT?